Romulo-Moraes/Assembly-Toolkit/05. Jumps/README.md

 ```

 ## 5.3 Practice with jumps
-In the current directory was put some assembly source files with examples of programs, being them: loops, if/else, etc...
-Give a look to know a bit more about.
+In the current directory, some assembly source files with examples of programs were placed, including loops, if/else statements, etc. Take a look if necessary.

-## 5.4 What's next
-We've just learnt how jumps works and we even saw some examples of them in real programs, we are doing a great progress!
-In the next section we'll see about Arithmetic operations to be possible we make more sophisticated softwares with Assembly language.